Ku6ikSQ/helpdesk-project/README.md

 - You need to install Node.JS (npm including)

 INSTALLTION:
-To install it you need to enter that in shell: npm run
+To install it you need to enter that in the shell: npm install

 Enter "npm start" to run the script.